 We decided to brave the aisles of Trader Joe’s.

-But before we went my sister asked, “Should we serve a cheese plate?”
+But before we went my sister asked, “Should we serve a cheese plate for dessert?”

 “Do you want a million dollars?”
 I answered.